ekim1707/owrpg/README.md

         cooldowne += 1
         break
   ```
-  An example of how managing enemy ultimates worked.
+  An example of how managing ultimates works.